What's your name?

 Peter Drucker said, “[only] what gets measured, gets managed.”
 That applies to our situation.

-A discovery tracker is a piece of javascript code that tells me if a content asset was discovered.
-This is critical information for me as a marketer.
+A discovery tracker is a piece of javascript code that lets me know if a center of gravity was discovered.
+As a marketer, I need that intel.

 Here are a few ways in which I would add trackers to the page.
-We said above that the 750,000 units sold number was important and we wanted to make sure people saw it.
+We said above that the 750,000 units sold number was important.
 Here’s how I’d tracking to it.

 I’d update it to this (notice the Reveal button in the screenshot below):